sws2apps/sws2apps-docs/organized/docs/app-overview/about-organized.md

 # About Organized app

 Organized is a free progressive web application crafted specifically for Jehovah's Witnesses congregations.
 Developed by our team at Scheduling Workbox System, it's designed for ease of use by every member of the congregation.
 Watch our [introductory video to the Organized app](https://www.youtube.com/watch?v=2czQB-LEfqg) on YouTube or visit [About Organized](https://about.organized-app.com) website to get a quick overview.
-We actively developing the app to bring more features and to make it more and more useful for every person in a congregation.
+We are actively developing the app to bring more features and to make it more and more useful for every person in a congregation.

 ![Organized wallpaper](./img/wallpaper-4k.png)